Upfront Commitment in Online Resource Allocation with Patient Customers: Proof of Statements from Section

+We have just showed that the cumulative CR is at most $\frac{2}{3 - r_1/r_2}$.
+Then, considering the fact that the optimal offline reward (without using patience) in both time periods of input $b$ is equal to $C\cdot r_2$, we can conclude that per-period CR of algorithm $\alg$ is at most $ \frac{2}{3 - r_1/r_2}$.
+This completes the proof of the upper bound.

+We now proceed to proving that regardless of what the arrival sequence is, our polytope $\nestedPolyra^{(2,1)}$ defined in equation \eqref{eq:feasible_two_type} achieves a CR of $\frac{2}{3 - r_1/r_2}$.

-\begin{proof}{Proof of Theorem \ref{thm:opt_2}.} Let $\stateB$ be the bucket state at the end of a time period $t$.
-To show the result, we will perform case-work based on whether an incoming agent of type $k\in \{1, 2\}$ would be accepted or rejected at state $\stateB$.
+Let $\stateB$ be the bucket state at the end of the arrival phase in some period $t$.
+We must show that the reward collected in the service phase on $\stateB$ is at least $\frac{2}{3 - r_1/r_2}$ of the optimal reward in period $t$ (without using flexibility).
+We will perform case-work based on whether an incoming agent of type $k\in \{1, 2\}$ would be accepted or rejected at state $\stateB$.
 We say that our state $\stateB$ rejects an incoming agent of type $k$ if an additional unit of type $k$ arriving to this state $\stateB$ would be rejected (i.e. no positive fractional amount of that agent can fit in our state $\stateB$).

-\textbf{Case 1: An incoming agent of type $2$ would be rejected.} If our algorithm rejects an agent of type $2$, it must be the case that the first row is full (i.e., $\bucketOneOne+\bucketTwo =C$).
-This implies that the total reward in this time period is at least:
+\textbf{Case 1: An incoming agent of type $2$ would be rejected.} If our state $\stateB$ is unable to accommodate an agent of type $2$, it must be the case that the first row is full (i.e., $\bucketOneOne+\bucketTwo =C$).
+This implies that the total reward in this time period is {at least}: